sourcehut-mirrors/chawan/doc/architecture.md

 Our layout engine is a rather simple procedural layout implementation.
 It runs in two passes.

-* Build a layout tree.
+1. Build a layout tree.
 Anonymous boxes are generated here.
 After this pass, the tree is no longer mutated, only the `state` and `render` fields of the respective boxes.
-* Position said boxes, always relative to their parent.
+2. Position said boxes, always relative to their parent.
 This pass sets the values in the `state` field.

+In practice, step 2 is often repeated for subsections of the tree to resolve cyclic dependencies in CSS layout (e.g. in table, flex).

 Layout is fully recursive.
 This means that after a certain nesting depth, the buffer will run out of stack space and promptly crash.